Mrt134/Experimental/1.0luminadocumentation/luminaintro.rst

 * **Browse Applications:** Click this entry to browse all applications currently registered on the system.
 Applications are listed alphabetically by category.
-The "Show Categories" button has three modes which are changed by clicking the button: category names (white box icon), no categories (black box icon), and categories with contents (black and white icon).
+The "Show Categories" button has three modes which are changed by clicking the button: category names (checked box), no categories (unchecked box), and categories with contents (half-checked box).

   Click an application's name to start the application.
 By right-clicking an application's name, you can select "Pin to Desktop",